ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 #### Application code

 Let's start with the application source code.
 It is actually a simple application that tests the connection to the database.
-The following code snippet is `app.js` source code.
+The following code snippet is in the `app.js` file.
 First, we are assigning a few variables like Port and importing a few packages like MSSQL, HTTP, fs.
 Then we are defining a function called `try_connect_sql`.
 This function will attempt to connect to the database with the connection string passed to it.
 If it is successful, it returns `true`; otherwise, it returns `false`.

 The next block of code creates a simple HTTP server that responds to `GET` requests only.
-For any `GET` request, it attempts to connect to the database, and if the connection is successful it returns a page with a green background saying _Congratulations application is connected to RDS!_ and if could not connect to the database it returns a page with a red background saying _Unfortunately application is not connected to RDS!_.
+For any `GET` request, it attempts to connect to the database, and if the connection is successful it returns a page with a green background saying _Congratulations application is connected to RDS!_.
+If it could not connect to the database it returns a page with a red background saying _Unfortunately application is not connected to RDS!_.

 In the end, it starts the server by listening to the Port and logs that the server has started.